 If it’s your first time, stick to the green course, which offers plenty of options for beginning-level riders.
 I’ve seen plenty of kids moving through this course, even on push bikes!
 Make sure your kids understand how the direction of travel – it’s okay to go into the course area to help them out or take pictures.

 As a parent, you know that many family destinations lack good food.
-Well, The Lumberyard has you covered with an adjoining restaurant (Pub at The Yard) that offers brew-style food with Portland flare.
+Well, The Lumberyard has you covered with an adjoining restaurant offering pizza.
 What are you going to do when your kids are riding?
 Relax in a comfortable lounge with wireless access and multiple television screens – that’s what!
 Don’t have a bike to ride?
 No problem, The Lumberyard will set you up with a rental (bike, pads, and helmet) all day for just $15!
 Don’t know what to do with your toddler who wants to hit the park with the big kids?
 Bring (or rent) a push-bike for your young rider and let him/her work it out in a totally separate area for beginning riders!

 Not only do they have great courses setup for younger kids and beginning-level-riders, intermediate to advanced riders of all kinds (i.e., recreational, mountain bikers, BMX, free-riders, trials, cyclecross, etc.) will have plenty of terrain to show and/or practice their stuff.
 There were some features that intimidated me just by looking at them, and I wasn’t even riding that day with my kids!
 So, I’ve tried my best with words.
 Now, it’s time to see for yourself.
 Check out the 4-minute clip of my kids riding.